trans/yamldom.cr/README.md

 [![YAML Process](yamlproc.png)](http://yaml.org/spec/1.2/spec.html#Processing)

+The current Crystal YAML library produces a quasi-native/intermediate-representation.
+The result is native in that YAML Sequences are converted to Array, and YAML Mappings are converted to Hash, but it is still an intermediate representation because YAML Scalars remain just Strings.

-The YAML Representation library provides a YAML composer that preserves information lossed when using the current Crystal "parser".
-This it is an intermediate represention at a stage of loading just prior to a final native construction.
-In particular `tag` information is preserved and accessable.
+The YAML Representation library provides a true YAML composer that preserves information lost when using the current Crystal "parser".
+This it is an intermediate representation at a stage of loading just prior to a final native construction.
+In particular `tag` information is preserved and accessible.
+With this proper intermediate representation this library can also provide standard native construction.

-In addition this library provides actual native constuction*, which the current Crystal library does not yet provide. (*Not yet working)

 ## Installation